 Some examples of terms used in retirement and long-term care facility marketing are:

-Use VHI's LONG-TERM CARE PROVIDER DIRECTORY to pinpoint how a facility or service was licensed at the time of publication.
+Use VHI's LONG-TERM CARE PROVIDER DIRECTORYto pinpoint how a facility or service was licensed at the time of publication.
 The category under which they are listed in the directory will tell you how they are licensed by Virginia.
-The directory lists options in your area, in nearby communities and across Virginia.
-And, of course, you can request verification by contacting the appropriate licensing entity.
-If you cannot find the residential unit in which you are interested in VHI's long-Term Care Provider Directory--there may be facilities that have opened or closed since the directory's publication date--you will want to contact the facility directly and/or call a Virginia licensing or regulating department for information.
+The directory lists options in your area, in nearby communities and across.
+You can request verification by contacting the appropriate licensing entity.
+If you cannot find the residential unit in which you are interested in VHI's Long-Term Care Provider Directory, there may be facilities that have opened or closed since the directory's publication date and you may want to contact the facility directly and/or call a Virginia licensing or regulating department for information.
 You can contact the Virginia Department of Health to verify a nursing facility's status or the Virginia Department of Social Services to verify an assisted living facility's status.
 For peace of mind and specific information about a facility, it's a good idea to check the credentialing and/or licensing status of all services and facilities you consider.

-Almost everything you will read about long-term care stresses the importance of visiting the facilities you are considering--and not just once.
+Visiting a Facility Almost everything you will read about long-term care stresses the importance of visiting the facilities you are considering.
 You will find a visitation checklist in this guide as well as a directory of options.
-Don't be shy.
-Don't be concerned about how your visits appear to the administrators and staff.
-It is in everyone's long-term interest--yours and the provider's--for your placement to be one that is satisfying and lasting.
+It is in everyone's long-term interest, yours and the provider's, for your placement to be one that is satisfying and lasting.
 You can minimize the likelihood of a later relocation with frequent visits to the facilities you are considering before you make a final decision.